-1. Ebne Sina Gallery (Solo Exhibition) – Iran – 2015
+1. Ebne Sina Gallery (Solo Exhibition) – Tehran – Iran – 2015

-2. Koodaki (Childhood) Exhibition – Iran – 2015
+2. Koodaki (Childhood) Group Exhibition – Tehran – Iran – 2015

 I remember my parents’ shoes always were laughing.
 Just the moment I flew in my shoes … When I was a child, my father’s old clothes were still good and my mother always not hungry.
 Her morsels were on my plate but she had not eaten before.
 I remember my parent’s shoes always had a pure smile to make the dreams of my shoes come true.